cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* One-off tools, services, and capabilities are managed by and consumed by from various teams and departments in the organization
+* One-off tools, services, and capabilities are managed by and consumed by various teams and departments in the organization
 * Provider-managed (aka "cloud") services are adopted and used inconsistently and without standard practices and policies, as internal configurations are hard to find or use
 * App and service teams discover tools and capabilities haphazardly, via rumors and chance conversations rather than through a more centralized process
 * Coordination and reuse of components and capabilities is driven only by end users (application teams), if at all